xmigrate/xforecast-docs/docs/source/design_overview.rst

         :align: center
         :alt: prophet Logo

-The Prophet library is an open-source library designed for making forecasts for univariate time series datasets.
-It is easy to use and designed to automatically find agood set of hyperparameters for the model in an effort to make skillful forecasts for data with trends and seasonal structure by default
+We currently only supports the Prophet library is an open-source library designed for making forecasts for univariate time series datasets.
+It is easy to use and designed to automatically find a good set of hyperparameters for the model in an effort to make skillful forecasts for data with trends and seasonal structure by default.
+We will have support for additional ML/Statistical models which will fit varities of usecases.